Chimaeras are distant relatives of sharks and have skeletons made out of cartilage

 Owlfish

-There’s little we know about the owlfish.
+There’s little we know about the Owlfish.
 It is named for its large eyes resembling an owl, and it can be found in the North Pacific.
-The owlfish needs to take full advantage of the size of its eyes in order to see prey in the bathypelagic zone it lives in.
-Owlfishes are known to feed mainly on small shrimp and jellies.
+The Owlfish needs to take full advantage of the size of its eyes in order to see prey in the bathypelagic zone it lives in.
+Owlfishes are known to feed mainly on a variety of small shrimp and jellyfish.

 Coelacanth

-Coelacanth, or Latimeria, is often referred to as the “living fossil.”
-This specimen was believed to have died out together with dinosaurs until one was caught near the coast of Africa.
-The coelacanth is the largest fish on this list.
-It can grow over 6.5 feet (2 m).
+The Coelacanth is often referred to as the “living fossil.”
+Found in Indonesia, this specimen was believed to have died out together with dinosaurs until one was caught near the coast of Africa.
+The Coelacanth is the largest fish on this list.
+It can grow over 6.5 feet (2 meters).

 Latimerias are foraging predators that feed on almost anything they can find.
-Scientists think that coelacanths have an electric sense that helps them find prey.
-From what we know, they live in deep water caves or rocky reefs of the western part of the Indian Ocean and the Indonesian waters near Sulawesi.
+Scientists think that Coelacanths have an electric sense that helps them locate prey.
+From what we know, they live in deep water caves or rocky reefs of the western part of the Indian Ocean along the east African coast as well as the Indonesian waters near Sulawesi.

 Characteristics: Flat lizard-like head that is slightly raised and a large mouth with multiple rows of sharp teeth

-Deep-sea Lizardfish (Bathysaurus Ferox) might resemble its relative shallow-water lizardfish but is, in fact, one of the top predators of the midnight zone.
-The deep-sea lizardfish is an ambush predator that lives on the seafloor.
+The Deep Sea Lizardfish might resemble its relative Shallow-Water Lizardfish but is, in fact, one of the top predators of the midnight zone.
+This deep-sea fish species is an ambush predator that lives on the sea floor.
 It is not picky; it eats basically anything that passes by, even its own kind.

-The deep-sea lizardfish is a hermaphrodite, meaning it has both male and female reproductive organs.
-This specie has been spotted mainly throughout the Atlantic and Pacific oceans.
+These deep sea fish are hermaphrodites, meaning it has both male and female reproductive organs.
+They have been spotted mainly throughout the Atlantic and Pacific oceans.

 FAQs